Valera, Texas

-Valera is an unincorporated community and Census Designated Place (CDP) in Coleman County, Texas, United States.
+Valera is an unincorporated community and census-designated place (CDP) in Coleman County, Texas, United States.
+As of the 2020 census, Valera had a population of 94.

 Education

-The Panther Creek Consolidated Independent School District serves area students, and is approximately eight miles south on FM 503.
+The Panther Creek Consolidated Independent School District serves area students, and is about 8 miles south on FM 503.
 As of 2020, it had a population of 177 in 72 households.

 Demographics

-Valera first appeared as a census designated place in the 2020 U.S. census.
+Valera first appeared as a census-designated place in the 2020 U.S. census.